Albeni, Idaho –

-Defense Logistics Agency Troop Support Pacific recently provided the muscle for the heavy lifting required to help maintain the Albeni Falls Dam in Idaho.
+Defense Logistics Agency Troop Support Pacific recently provided the muscle for heavy lifting required to help maintain the Albeni Falls Dam in Idaho.

-The dam converts river water into hydroelectricity, more than 200-million kilowatt hours of energy each year.
+The dam converts river water into hydroelectricity, more than 200-million kilowatt hours of it each year.
 When running at top capacity, the dam generates enough power to supply 15,000 homes, according to the USACE website.
 It also reduces floods and provides recreational areas.

-The crane, acquired through the Construction and Equipment supply chain’s heavy equipment procurement program, is also used to lower personnel to manage intake gates, lower materials and to launch emergency boats for spill cleanups, Linehan said.
+The crane, acquired through the Construction and Equipment supply chain’s heavy equipment procurement program, is also used to lower personnel to manage the intake gates, lower materials and launch emergency boats for spill cleanups, Linehan said.

 "Once the Army Corps of Engineers realized the scope of DLA's programs, and because of successes in supporting the Seattle district, Portland [Oregon] became interested in coming on board," Keller said.

 Keller’s team is also working with USACE Portland to procure equipment for several dams it operates in Oregon.